-Silvie Fojtik—a wearer of many hats, but most notably for todays post, one of the folks behind Films For Thought and tonight's screening of 'On The Side Of The Road'—metaphorically stops by the blog to introduce herself and leave behind a bunch of great tips for getting the most out of a life lived (or a visit visited) around highway 95 eh.
+Silvie Fojtik—a wearer of many hats, including being one of the folks behind Films For Thought—metaphorically stops by the blog to say "hello" and leave behind a bunch of great tips for getting the most out of a life lived (or a visit visited) around Highway 95 eh.

 WHO ARE YOU & WHAT DO YOU DO?